After spending a few hours browsing online job boards, you come across the perfect role.

 Giddy with excitement, you spend hours tweaking your resume.
 You even decide to go the extra mile and write a cover letter to seal the deal.

-Convinced you’ve caught every spelling and grammatical error after double-checking for the hundredth time, you upload your resume and hit send on the application.
+Convinced you’ve caught every spelling and grammatical error after double-checking for the hundredth time, you’ve run my free grammar fixer, rewritten some paragraphs, now you upload your resume and hit send on the application.

 And then… the sound of crickets.
 Nothing happens.

 Days and weeks go by and you still haven’t heard anything back.

 Does this sound familiar?
 If this experience has happened to you, don’t worry—you’re not alone.
 Chances are, you didn’t do anything wrong or make any glaring mistakes either… the odds are simply stacked against you in today’s hiring process.

 👋 Today’s guest post comes from my good friend, Matt Feldman, serial entrepreneur and founder of Belooga, the world’s first video resume platform.
 From here on out, you’ll be hearing from Matt.